Credit Cards Balance Transfer Credit Cards

 Total interest/fees $12,440.98 $1,724.73

 From this simple example, using a balance transfer card with a decent intro APR offer could help you shave off nearly 300 months of payments and save over $10,000 in interest.
 That’s assuming you’re making the minimum payment each month.
-If you make higher than the minimum payment, the time to pay off your debt goes down for both examples.
+If you make higher than the minimum payment, the time to pay off your debt would go down for both examples.

 Is a balance transfer the same as a cash advance?